holdenlee/philosophocle/posts/the-importance-of-having-a-strong-pseudorandom-generator.md

 Decitis and Piper were in a relationship for one month, after which Decitis got bored and asked his Oracle if he should stick with Piper.
 Well, Piper didn't like being dumped because his Oracle told him to.
 Being a very resourceful girl, Piper had made a copy of Decitis's room key, which she used to sneak into his room and look at his Oracle.
 The string of digits looked random.
 In anger, she tried to rip the whole strip out, but it had a kind of stopper mechanism so that only let one digit out at a time.
 The whole mechanism was quite tamper-proof - she would have to take a hammer to break the whole thing.
 Just when she was about to go acquire a hammer, she looked back over the string of digits - and realized that she had seen them before.

-She recognized the digits of pi.
+They were the digits of pi.

 <img src="https://images-gmi-pmc.edge-generalmills.com/9af66937-486a-4a0f-ba5f-184aabb0714c.jpg" alt="Pi pie" style="width:500px;height:282px;">